California Horse Racing Board

-The California Horse Racing Board (CHRB) was established in 1933 as an independent agency of the State of California, United States.
-The CHRB has authority over the regulation of horse racing and parimutuel betting at licensed California race tracks.
+The California Horse Racing Board (CHRB) is an independent agency of the State of California, United States.
+Established in 1933, The CHRB has authority over the regulation of horse racing and parimutuel betting at licensed California race tracks.
 The function of the CHRB is to watch over authorized California horse races to protect the public from fraudulent operations.
 It is formally part of the Business, Consumer Services and Housing Agency.